dmkitui/BucketList/README.md

 ### CODE STYLE
-This project is coded with adherence to [pep8](https://www.python.org/dev/peps/pep-0008/) except for line length which is set at 100 characters for this project.
+This project complies with [pep8](https://www.python.org/dev/peps/pep-0008/) except for line length which is set at 100 characters.

-### AUTOMATED TESTING

-To run automated testing:

-* While in the project directory, run the following command:
-    `python manage.py tests`

-* To find out coverage information, run:
-    `coverage report -m`

-    The `-m` flag is used to show any missed lines.

 ## Installation